An inside look at Jazz’s night at NBA draft lottery

 Once inside, as light jazzy piano music played through speakers in a convention center room, Smith, dressed in a black Utah Jazz hoodie, black pants and white sneakers, took his seat in the second of three rows of tables and chairs set up for team representatives.
 He didn’t take any kind of good luck charm.
 He just wanted to be in the room.

-In front of him was a pen, notepad, and a packet that included all of the number combinations assigned to each team for the lottery.
+In front of him was a pen, notepad and a packet that included all of the number combinations assigned to each team for the lottery.

 He flipped through the pages of his packet to the one with the Jazz’s combinations.
-What he saw immediately was that of the Jazz’s 45 combinations, none of them contained the numbers one through five.
-That was his guide as the pingpong balls were being drawn — any ball drawn with a number below six, meant it wouldn’t be a Jazz number combination.
+What he saw immediately was that of the Jazz’s 45 combinations, none of them contained the numbers 1 through 5.
+That was his guide as the pingpong balls were being drawn — any ball drawn with a number below 6 meant it wouldn’t be a Jazz number combination.

-The piano music was turned off and everyone in the room was briefed on how the rest of the evening would proceed, then the lottery drawing began.
+The piano music was turned off and everyone in the room was briefed on how the rest of the evening would proceed, and then the lottery drawing began.
 Smith crossed his feet underneath his chair and began tapping the toe of his right shoe against the floor.

 But, it took just 30 seconds for Smith to realize that the Jazz would not be getting the No. 1 overall pick.
 After the first ball (14) was drawn, the second ball had the number 5 stamped on it.
 It couldn’t be a Jazz number combo.
 Smith leaned his elbows on the table in front of him and calmly covered his mouth with his hands.